 What is a Professional Development Plan?

-For employees, a professional development plan can guide them from where they currently are in their career to where they want to be.
+For employees, a professional development plan can guide them from where they currently are in their careers to where they want to be.
 Interested in getting into management?
 Create a professional development plan that includes learning management strategies that will get you towards that goal.
 Employees can also use professional development plans when interviewing for a new position.
-A comprehensive plan allows potential employers to understand your short term and long-term goals.
+A comprehensive plan allows potential employers to understand your short-term and long-term goals.

 An employee professional development plan is different from a performance review.
 The goal of managing performance is for the company to be more successful while a personal professional development plan is about the employee’s career and even may involve switching careers.